 - NS (Newspaper Society) The voice of Britain's regional press, with links to UK newspaper websites

-- Press Gazette Journal for journalists.
-Has job listings, freelance directory and details of journalism training courses
+- Press Gazette Journal for journalists with job listings, freelance directory and details of journalism training courses

 - The Week A digest of the British and overseas press

-- Guardian Jobs Find the latest media jobs including work in journalism and digital media.
-Sign up for jobs by email
+- Guardian Jobs Find the latest media jobs including work in journalism and digital media

-- British Guild of Travel Writers Organisation for travel media professionals - travel journalists, guidebook writers, editors, photographers and broadcasters
+- British Guild of Travel Writers Organisation representing travel journalists, guidebook writers, editors, photographers and broadcasters

-- Chartered Institute of Journalists Professional body for journalists, including legal advice on employment and related matters, professional networking opportunities
+- Chartered Institute of Journalists Professional body for journalists

-- Medical Journalists' Association Members are over 400 of the UK's leading medical and health journalists, so this is also the natural point of contact for anyone wanting to employ a writer with specific expertise
+- Medical Journalists' Association Members are 400 of the UK's leading medical and health journalists

 - National Council for the Training of Journalists (NCTJ) Administers training for journalists in the UK